 I have four questions to ask:

-The man, hidden in his overcoat, listened carefully.
+b.
+The other, hidden in his overcoat, listened with interest.

 Looking forward to hearing from you.